Entitlement to file

 Your international application must include a list of all goods and/or services for which protection of the mark is sought.
 The scope of the listed goods or services must not be broader than those of the basic mark(s).
 WIPO will determine if the goods or services are adequately classified against the most recent schedule of the Nice Classification system.
 See classifying your goods and/or services.

-Select Edit to change your goods and/or services specification.
-You may Add classes to provide a limited list of goods or services for some designations.
-Once a class for a limited list has been added and edited, indicate which designation should be provided for the limited list by selecting the relevant country code for that designation beside the list.
+- When editing your specification, you may also Add classes to provide a limited list of goods or services for some designations.
+Whenever you add a class for a limited list in this way, you must select the designations for that limited list by ticking the relevant country codes beside that list.